WACO, Texas, March 2018 -

 Wood serves as the Executive President of the Student Bar Association, Executive Editor of Baylor Law Review, and President of the Public Interest Legal Society.
 Wood’s true passion is advocating on behalf of abused and neglected children.
-She was the first Baylor Law student to volunteer with Court Appointed Special Advocates (CASA), where she has served for four years.
+She has served a Court Appointed Special Advocate (CASA) for four years.
 Her strong belief in the work of CASA and her passionate advocacy has encouraged nearly 20 other Baylor Law students to join her as CASA volunteers.
 In addition to excelling in her academic achievements, Wood, who plans to work with Friday Milner Lambert Turner PLLC, a family law firm located in Austin, TX, has contributed over 500 hours of pro-bono services during her time at Baylor Law.

 Gracie Wood is the epitome of the Baylor Lawyer that we strive to foster—a service-oriented, hardworking leader committed to excellence.
 (Leah Teague, Baylor Law).